 Nothing I hate more than fictional drama in documentary clothes.
 As far I’m concerned, “to fiction what is fiction’s, and to reality what is reality’s.”
 I expect movies to look like movies, and documentaries to look like documentaries.
 I tend to resent realism in movies.

 That being said, once in a blue moon a filmmaker is talented enough to make a true-to-life work of fiction.
-We Are What We Are (aka Somos lo que hay) is that kind of film.
+We Are What We Are (aka Somos lo que hay) is that kind of film — a realistic drama with horror undertones.

 In films like The Texas Chainsaw Massacre (1974) and The Hills Have Eyes (1977), characters are presented in a realistic, but overly-dysfunctional manner.
 We have come to accept that people who do outlandishly evil things must be insane.
 That’s not the case here.
 On the surface the family looks pretty normal.
 They do terrible things, but foam is not coming out of their mouths either.
 That’s what makes the film scary to watch.